Telehealth consultation apps and virtual services

 The approved online providers funded through this programme are:

-Follow up after your telemedicine consultation
+Follow-up after your telemedicine consultation

 Cost and fees for your telemedicine consultation

-The cost of telemedicine consultations through one of the eight approved online providers will be subsidised for children younger than 14 years, young people 14 to 17 years and people who hold a Community Services Card (CSC).
+The cost of telemedicine consultations through one of the 8 approved online providers will be subsidised for children younger than 14 years, young people 14 to 17 years and people who hold a Community Services Card (CSC).

 Get the care you need, when you need it – 24/7 [PDF, 164 KB]